Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Why Heat Makes You Sleepy

-When you become hot, your body will work in overdrive to keep you cool and maintain a safe internal temperature.
-All that hard work can leave you feeling sluggish.
+When you’re hot, your body works in overdrive to keep you cool and maintain a safe internal temperature.
+All that hard work can drain your energy and leave you feeling sluggish.

-The hypothalamus is a part of the brain that controls bodily functions, and it works with other parts of the body, including the sweat glands, skin, and blood vessels, to keep your temperature in check.
+The hypothalamus is a part of the brain that controls bodily functions11.
+It works with other parts of the body, including the sweat glands, skin, and blood vessels, to keep temperature in check.

 How the Body Regulates Temperature